 Why do people engage in God-talk, in talking about God and to God?
 There are lots of bad reasons for this that can make people easy to ridicule: “The tornado missed my trailer—too bad about yours.”
 “I prayed and got better—maybe your prayers weren’t as sincere.”
 But other reasons are more intriguing.

-That does lead me, provisionally and carefully, to trust what certain noteworthy others say about God, in canonized sacred writings and later reflections, so far as their God-talk seems to flow out of their sense of uncontainable meaning and presence.
-Indeed, the fact that the God-talk of certain others (not all of them) reflects that sense is the main reason why I call it God-talk, alongside meaning-talk and presence-talk.
+That does lead me, provisionally and carefully, to trust what certain noteworthy others say about God, in canonized sacred writings and later reflections, so far as their God-talk seems to flow out of their sense of uncontainably inescapable meaning.
+Indeed, the fact that the God-talk of certain others (not all of them) reflects that sense is the main reason why I call it God-talk, alongside meaning-talk.

 That sense also leads me to trust some emotional responses, though again provisionally and carefully.
-Strong emotions can sometimes be appropriate responses to a sense of uncontainable meaning and presence, though they can also be no more than irrational reactions.
+Strong emotions can sometimes be appropriate responses to a sense of uncontainably inescapable meaning, though they can also be no more than irrational reactions.
 One of those strong emotions is compassion, which, far from being irrational, is a fundamental motive for rationality.
 We care about truth and honesty because we care about others.
-While stories of compassion persisting in the face of suffering prove nothing about compassion’s ultimate source, they can still evoke a sense of uncontainable meaning and presence.
+While stories of compassion persisting in the face of suffering prove nothing about compassion’s ultimate source, they can still evoke a sense of uncontainably inescapable meaning.

 That accounts for most of my God-talk these days.
-The sacramental, Eucharistic worship of my Anglo-Catholic/Episcopalian tradition is among the most intense settings I have found for awakening and energizing a sense of uncontainable meaning and presence.
+The sacramental, Eucharistic worship of my Anglo-Catholic/Episcopalian tradition is among the most intense settings I have found for awakening and energizing a sense of uncontainably inescapable meaning.
 Praying, reciting, scripture reading, singing, chanting, looking, smelling incense, moving, tasting, eating, touching—all conspire here to point beyond themselves to the uncontainable meaning of ever-present power perfected in apparent weakness and brokenness.
-I provisionally trust others’ ingenious combination of these elements, not because they are beyond question, but because they awaken me to what I can’t seem to escape, uncontainable meaning and presence.
+I provisionally trust others’ ingenious combination of these elements, not because they are beyond question, but because they awaken me to what I can’t seem to escape, uncontainable meaning.
 I use, explore and critique cruciform, Trinitarian God-talk for the same reasons.
 I can’t seem to escape being some sort of Christian, nor would I wish otherwise.
 It’s why I eventually realized a vocation to the priesthood.

 Now of course all of that could simply be about me and my subjective experience, or my faith community’s common subjective experiences.
 For the past 200 years some very devout and admirable people have been content to say that this is all their God-talk entails—it’s about how we feel, not about what’s real.
 But I’m not satisfied with that.
-For me, to say that all this simply subjective experience would seem to deny that the meaning and presence I seem to sense are uncontainable.
-Their seeming uncontainability is what draws me to these experiences so deeply.
+For me, to say that all this simply subjective experience would seem to deny that the inescapable meaning I seem to sense is uncontainable.
+This seeming uncontainability is what draws me to these experiences so deeply.
 To call them simply subjective would make them easily containable, and I wouldn’t take them as seriously any more.

 An Uncontainable World: Process Thought and Process Theism